Genomon-Project/paplot-doc/install.rst

   Set PATH

-  | Environment variable PATH is clear with logout.
+  | Environment variables (PATH and LD_LIBRARY_PATH) are initialized to default values after log-out.
-  | So, You need to enter the ``export PATH = ...`` command every time you start machine.
+  | So, You may want to enter the ``export PATH = ...`` command every time you start machine.
   | Make sure to reset it automatically.
   |
   | Create configuration file with the following command.